Skip to content

 Let's break down the core mechanism of this design.

-The reader's strategy is "pre-read check + post-read verification": first read the sequence number and confirm it is even (no writer active), then read the actual data, and finally read the sequence number again.
-If the sequence numbers before and after are the same and both are even, it means no writer intervened during the read, and the data is consistent.
-If they differ (or if it became odd), it means a write occurred during the read, and the data may be inconsistent—the reader simply discards the result and retries.
+The reader's strategy is "check-before-read + verify-after-read": first read the sequence number and confirm it is even (no active writer), then read the actual data, and finally read the sequence number again.
+If the sequence numbers are identical and even before and after, it means no writer intervened during the process, and the data is consistent.
+If they differ (or became odd), it means a write occurred during the read, and the data may be inconsistent—the reader discards this result and retries.

 Usage Example